“I have bled. Rivers of blood. Rivers of tears. But I can’t see how to atone.”

-GM: Caroline goes hunting at the Victory, a higher-end cocktail bar with a red-walled, vaguely Middle Eastern or Indian-themed lounge.
-The Buddha’s image serenely stares down at Caroline as she nuzzles against the neck of a yuppie businessman.
+GM: Caroline goes hunting at the Victory.
+It’s a higher-end cocktail bar with a red-walled, vaguely Middle Eastern or Indian-themed lounge.
+The Buddha’s image serenely stares down at Caroline as she nuzzles against a yuppie’s neck.
 His blood tastes flat and sour over her tongue, but there aren’t many college students… and after quaffing enough from him and several of his friends, it’s still enough to satisfy.

 “God, you’re such a sexy slut,” one of the men purrs, slipping a hand up her panties.

 Caroline: She’s never felt like more of a whore than as she passes from one skeezy businessman to the next, seeking release from the Beast’s desire.
 A sip here, a hand on her ass.
 A sip there, a man reaching under her skirt.
 And no satisfaction for all of it.
 She moves from one to the next, seeking release with no satisfaction to be found.

 When she finally moves on, she feels like she needs a shower again.
 Thin sour blood pitifully courses through her.
 Still, it’s something.
 The Beast stirs, calling her back to Aimee’s sweet-smelling skin.
 She ignores its whispers as best she can.

 GM: “Donovan says you’re meetin’ with his herald,” Wright states over the phone.
 He gives Caroline an address in Riverbend, then hangs up.

 It’s in Audubon Place.
 Same neighborhood she lives.